AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/intelligence_assistance_ pipeline/README.md

 💬 Steps to Send a Query:

       1️⃣ Launch the App

             ✅ Navigate to the web app at http://localhost:3000 or your deployed endpoint.

       2️⃣ Locate Chat Input Field

             ✅ A clearly visible input field at the bottom of the chat window is designed for user text input.

       3️⃣ Type the Prompt

             Examples:

                   ✅ “What are the remediation steps for Azure policy XYZ?”

                   ✅ “How compliant is this infrastructure with HIPAA?”

-      Press Enter or Click Send
+      Click Send

-      A loading spinner appears and the system begins streaming the AI’s response in real-time.
+                  ✅ A loading spinner appears and the system begins streaming the AI’s response in real-time.

 💡 4.2 Viewing AI Responses 💡💡💡💡💡💡💡💡💡💡💡